Faculty and Staff

 - Dr. Stephanie Anne Johnson, Professor, VPA, will have Ancestor's Grove: A Space Journey return October 13-15 with an expanded vision of the work on display in Oakland.
 Ancestor’s Grove: A Space Journey was created by African American lighting designers/visual artists/scientists, Stephanie Anne Johnson and Kevin Myrick.
 It is a creative manifestation of our exploration of outer space, African ancestral practices, and sustainable resources.
 We have chosen the baobab tree, one of the oldest and tallest organisms on earth whose symbolic and medicinal qualities are a unique part of our African legacy as a totemic object.
 Ancestor’s Grove: A Space Journey is an Afro Futurist vision of the intersection between legacy, nature, technology, and the bond between humans and the spirit world.
 They commissioned an artist from South Africa to create the masks that are suspended from the limbs.
 Ancestor’s Grove: A Space Journey was created specifically for the Lake Merritt Autumn Lights Festival and won an Oakland Parks & Recreation and Youth & Development award in 2021.
 Sections of the installation were shown in The Art of the African Diaspora satellite exhibition in February, 2022.
 They return on October 13-15 with an expanded/exploded vision of the work.

-- WLC will host the 2022 Japanese Language Proficiency Test in CAHSS 504 December 4, 2022.
+- WLC hosted 2022 Japanese Language Proficiency Test in CAHSS 504 December 4, 2022.
 This is one of only 17 testing locations in the United States.

 - 20 Years

 - Wendy Rutledge, Humanities & Communication

 - 15 Years

 - Angelica Muro

 - Kyle Livie, Humanities & Communication